JAYASREE24032006/Ex-2-CD-Lab/README.md

 1 .
 Start the program.

 2 .
 Lex program consists of three parts.

-     a.
-Declaration %%

-     b.
-Translation rules %%

-     c.
-Auxilary procedure.

 3 .
 The declaration section includes declaration of variables, maintest, constants and regular definitions.

 4 .
 Translation rule of lex program are statements of the form

-    a.
-P1 {action}

-    b.
-P2 {action}

-    c.	…

-    d.	…

-    e.
-Pn {action}

 5 .
 Write a program in the vi editor and save it with .l extension.